nicholasbutlin/batteryController/readMe.md

 Select the charge current between 10 and 30 percent of the rated capacity.
 A 10Ah battery at 30 percent charges at about 3A.

 Observe the battery temperature, voltage and current during charge.
 Once the battery is fully charged and the current has dropped to three percent of the rated Ah, the charge is completed.
 Disconnect the charge.
 High self-discharge (soft electrical short) may prevent the current from going to the anticipated low current level when fully charged.
 Disconnect the charge also when the current has bottomed out and cannot go lower.
 If you need float charge for operational readiness, lower the charge voltage to about 2.25V/cell.

+**Testing**